Focal Clear MG Review: Worth The Money?

 Sound

-The Clear MG headphones offer a balanced sound signature that is a testament to Focal’s dedication to audio excellence – at least in this particular case.
+The Clear MG headphones offer a balanced sound signature and clean overall profile; a testament to Focal’s dedication to audio excellence, at least in this particular case.

-They strike a harmonious balance between clarity, detail, and a smooth, balanced sound profile.
+They strike a harmonious balance between clarity, detail, and a smooth, resolving sound.

 The bass response is commendable, providing depth without overpowering the mids and highs.